bdr99/py-aosmith/README.md

 # Quick Start

-You will need a compatible water heater which is already connected to Wi-Fi and linked to your A. O. Smith account.
+You will need a compatible water heater which is already connected to Wi-Fi and linked to your iCOMM account.

 This example initializes the API client and gets a list of water heaters linked to the account.
 Then, for each water heater, it updates the setpoint to 120 degrees.